 Glorifying God Through Christ Honoring Music

-At Hawaii Baptist Institute students will be taught the value of glorifying God through Godly music.
+At Hawaii Baptist College students will be taught the value of glorifying God through Godly music.
 They will be taught that Christian rock and other worldly music forms are not Christ honoring and do not best edify believers.
 In fact they will be taught how injecting worldly music is actually harmful to personal spiritual development and advancement of a church that is valiant for the truth.
 Students will be taught to vigorously stand for this position, but at the same time they will be taught to not use this standard as a basis for developing religious pride in their heart.

 Fervent in Spirit